A Short Guide To Costa Paradiso, Sardinia: 9 Best Beaches

 Li Tamerici

-Li Tamerici is a calm, secluded cove that you can reach with a short walk, particularly appreciated by families because the water is shallow and the place isn’t usually crowded.
+Li Tamerici is a calm, secluded cove that you can reach with a short walk.
+Families love it because the water is shallow and the place isn’t usually crowded.

 Cala Le Sorgenti

-The most northern beach in the area, Le Sorgenti can be reached with a short hike and consists of a sandy area and some rocks that are commonly used as trampolines to dive into the water.
+The most northern beach in the area, you can get to Le Sorgenti with a short hike.
+It has a sandy area and some rocks that are commonly used as trampolines to dive into the water.
 Snorkeling here is highly recommended!

 Cala di Faa

 Cala Faa is a bit difficult to find if you don’t follow the directions with care.
-It is hidden behind the trees and bushes, and requires a 2 km hike to get there.
+It is hidden behind the trees and bushes, and you need to hike for about 2 km (1.2 miles) to get there.

 Once you reach this splendid cove, however, you can really leave all the stress and noise behind: not many tourists adventure there, and you will be able to enjoy a peaceful day.